Fluz is a legit cash-back app with a clean user interface and two key aspects that help it stand out from the crowd.

 How Much You Can Earn With the Fluz Referral Program

-Per Fluz, you’ll earn an average of 8 cents per transaction when friends in your network make purchases:
+Per Fluz, you’ll earn an average of 10 cents per transaction when friends in your network make purchases.

-Here’s the math: at an average of 8 cents per transaction, your network would have to make 100 purchases to generate $8 in income.
+Here’s the math: At an average of 10 cents per transaction, your network would have to make 100 purchases to generate $10 in income.
+Plus, you’ll need to spend $10 each month (per the Royalty levels above) to earn anything.

 For example, while Swagbucks doesn’t pay for downstream referrals, you collect a solid 10% of your own referrals’ lifetime earnings.
 Another option is Rakuten, which typically pays a $20-$40 upfront bonus for referring new users.

-Once you’ve reached that initial threshold, you can then make later withdrawals at any time for any amount.
-One caveat is that if you choose to withdraw money to a prepaid Visa card, the withdrawal minimum is always $26.
+Once you’ve reached that initial threshold, you can then make later withdrawals at any time for any amount over $1.
+One caveat is that if you choose to withdraw money to a prepaid Visa card, the withdrawal minimum is always $25.

 Cashing out is straightforward.
 In order to withdraw money, you need to link a verified card and verify your email account.
 Fluz won’t charge you any fees to cash out, but if they’re charged a fee from your bank, PayPal or Venmo, they deduct that fee from the transfer amount.